 However, trying to keep it simple often presents us with a problem because it seems as if society at large likes things to be complex.
-Complex is fun because it confuses everybody and confused parents make business more money.
+Complexity is fun because it confuses everybody, and confused parents make businesses more money.

-There’s nothing that pours money in to business coffers faster than parents who simply can’t make up their mind, so I think it’s fair to say that complexity and confusion is in and simple is out.
+There’s nothing that pours money into business coffers faster than parents who simply can’t make up their minds, so I think it’s fair to say that complexity and confusion are in and simplicity is out.

 But let’s fight back.
-Let’s box the ears of complexity by taking a look at the headwinds against our simple utopian life and see what we can do about them.
+Let’s box the ears of complexity by taking a look at the headwinds against our simple utopian life and seeing what we can do about them.

 Headwind # 1: Too much choice

-I know choice is supposed to make us happy but in fact it doesn’t.
-There’s a great book that tells you just how miserable too much choice actually makes us an you can find out about it here.
+I know choice is supposed to make us happy, but in fact, it doesn’t.
+There’s a great book that tells you just how miserable too much choice actually makes us, and you can find out about it here.
 It turns out that the moment you include more choices, the less satisfied you are when you finally make your choice.

-You can see that in your average coffee joint, so many expressos and macchiatos and affogatos (I put in that one to confuse you).
-So many coffee types and I don’t know about you but I find they never quite turn out how I thought they would be.
+You can see that in your average coffee joint—so many expressos, macchiatos, and affogatos (I put that one in to confuse you).
+There are so many coffee types, and I don’t know about you, but I find they never quite turn out how I thought they would.
 Anyway, aren’t they just all coffee?

-Think about it, if you give your child bread and water for a week and then offer them a ham sandwich with mayonnaise and sprouts, I bet they’ll be pretty thrilled.
-But if you threw in the choice of pastrami and chicken on 6 seed bread with a garlic aioli, the likelihood of a complete meltdown rises significantly.
+Think about it: If you give your child bread and water for a week and then offer them a ham sandwich with mayonnaise and sprouts, I bet they’ll be pretty thrilled.
+But if you throw in the choice of pastrami and chicken on 6-seed bread with a garlic aioli, the likelihood of a complete meltdown rises significantly.

-Secondly, it means only introducing choices at the age of three and above and even then giving them a ton of practice to get used to it.
+Second, it means only introducing choices to children aged three and up, and even then, giving them plenty of practice.

-This practice should include things like asking whether they want the ‘red hat or blue hat’ for a post lunch time walk and should make you so bored that by the end of it you’ll think banging your head hard against an unmovable object would have been more fun.
+This practice should include things like asking if they want the “red hat or blue hat” for a post-lunch time walk and making you so bored by the end that you’ll think banging your head hard against an immovable object would have been more fun.

-I should add that these choices should always be child like choices such as which colour beach towel to take with them to the pool, not grown up choices like, should we move or do you think I should trade in your father?
+I should add that these choices should always be childlike, such as which colour beach towel to take with them to the pool, and not grown-up choices like, “Should we move?” or “Do you think I should trade in your father?”

-Too much choice can also negatively affect us adults too.
-We simply don’t need all the gadgets and other supposed parenting ‘must haves.’
+Too much choice can also negatively affect us adults.
+We simply don’t need all the gadgets and other supposed parenting “must-haves.”
 These have been presented to us courtesy of rampant consumerism and have been made to fill a gap.
 Just because they exist doesn’t mean we need them.

 Headwind #2 Too much stuff

-Seems similar to point #1 I know but it’s different.
-It’s the end result of all that choice and taken to its logical conclusion it’s a whole day or sometimes multiple days spent opening presents at Christmas.
+It seems similar to point #1.
+I know, but it’s different.
+It’s the end result of all that choice, and taken to its logical conclusion, it’s a whole day or sometimes multiple days spent opening presents at Christmas.

-It’s also the main reason for having your kids room or playroom so full you can hardly get in the door and when you do, you tread on some lego.
-Don’t try that it hurts!
-In fact, I think that’s the reason they invented lego, just so they could permanently maim any mom or dad clueless enough to step on it.
-Anyway, my point is that having too much stuff is going to be a major headwind in terms of keeping it simple though stapling your purse can be a good start.
+It’s also the main reason for having your kids’ room or playroom so full you can hardly get in the door, and when you do, you tread on some Lego.
+Don’t try that; it hurts!
+In fact, I believe that’s why they invented lego—to permanently maim any mom or dad foolish enough to step on it.
+Anyway, my point is that having too much stuff is going to be a major headwind in terms of keeping it simple, though stapling your purse can be a good start.

 Headwind #3 Too many experts

-They take what confidence you have and throw it out of the window because they’re experts and of course they know so much more than you…or do they?
-I’ll let you in to a little secret.
-There are tons of experts I’ve met that have horribly behaved kids.
-Of course I shouldn’t say that but it’s true.
+They dismiss your inner voice because they are experts and, of course, know far more than you do—or do they?
+I’ll let you in on a little secret.
+There are tons of experts I’ve met who have horribly behaved kids.
+Of course I shouldn’t say that, but it’s true.
 Now where’s the duck tape?
-I think you might need to apply some to me.
+I think you might need to give me some.

 So now you know the key to parenting is to keep it simple.
-It’s so simple I bet you’re wondering why you didn’t think of it yourself.
-Would you like read more?
+It’s so simple, I bet you’re wondering why you didn’t think of it yourself.
+Do you want to read more?
 Try this article about why kids need downtime.

 Would you like personal help with your parenting?
 Visit my services page to find out how I can make your parenting journey just that much more relaxing and fun.
 Would you like to find out how much fun other people have had working with me.
 Visit my main page and watch my short video.